 - What undergraduate majors do you recommend to be a more competitive applicant?
 A student may have any degree, as long as all admissions requirements and prerequisite courses are fulfilled and you have been awarded a bachelors degree.

 - Can I take prerequisite courses at a community college?
 Does ATSU accept online courses?
 You may take your prerequisite courses at any accredited community college or university.
 Prerequisite courses can be taken online or in a traditional format.

 - When do I need to have my prerequisites completed?
-Prerequisite courses can be competed during a Summer term as long as the official grade is posted by by May 1st.
+Prerequisite courses can be completed during a Summer term as long as the official grade is posted by July 1st.
 At this time, you will be required to submit an updated transcript to our Admissions department.
 Applicants with 3 or fewer outstanding prerequisites will be considered for admissions.